Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Discussion and conclusions

-Several previous works have claimed a detection of the WHIM with stacked tSZ data.
-Various groups have studied the low-$z$ cluster pre-merger bridge Abell 399-401, most recently \citet{Hincks2022} in ACT data, finding a $y$ signal from the bridge of $\sim1\times10^{-5}$.
-This is orders of magnitude higher than the signals found for diffuse gas in this work, likely both because the system is in a rare state where the inter-cluster gas has been heated prior to its impending merger, and possibly also related to the difference in redshift.
-Meanwhile, both \citet{degraaff2019} and \citet{Tanimura2019} found a much smaller residual $y$ signal at $\sim10^{-8}$ between stacked pairs of SDSS galaxies from $z\sim0.4-0.75$, after subtracting the estimated contributions from the stacked halos, and estimated that $y\sim(5-6)\times10^{-9}$ comes from unbound gas.
-This value is significantly lower than the signals from unbound gas along the filament axis in this work.
-However, due to the cutoff radius we applied in the analysis of results, all profiles continue to fall beyond the maximum extent analysed and may fall to $y\sim10^{-8}$ far from the central stacked cluster.
-This suggests that the regions we have selected here are somewhat higher in their diffuse $y$ signal than the average intergalactic filament.
-This is expected, as the simulation centres on the locations that will host a rare massive cluster at $z=0$.
-At $z=1$, we are viewing a snapshot of dynamic, coalescing proto-cluster regions that have higher density and more activity than average.
+To compare with observations, we examine the $y$ profiles from the warm-hot stacks along the filament axis (total signal; roughly equal to the sum of $y_{m=0}+y_{m=2}$ in the red curves in Fig.~\ref{fig:mult_unbound_frac}).
+Various groups have studied the low-$z$ cluster pre-merger bridge Abell 399-401, most recently \citet{Hincks2022} in ACT data, finding a $y$ signal from the bridge of $10^{-5}$.
+With the bridge being 4.4~\hMpc\ in projection, the centre is 2.2~\hMpc\ from each cluster; the warm-hot $y$ signal in our work is nearly two orders of magnitude smaller at the same distance.
+This is likely both because the A399-401 system is in a rare state where the inter-cluster gas has been heated prior to its impending merger, and possibly also related to the difference in redshift.
+On the other hand, both \citet{degraaff2019} and \citet{Tanimura2019} found a much smaller residual $y$ signal of $\sim10^{-8}$ between stacked pairs of massive SDSS galaxies from $z\sim0.4-0.75$, after subtracting the estimated contributions from the stacked halos, and the former group estimated that $y\sim(5-6)\times10^{-9}$ comes from diffuse gas.
+Based on the pair separation in those studies, the signal examined was at a distance of $3-7$~\hMpc\ from the halos; \tth\ warm-hot signal is $\sim10\times$ larger at that same distance.
+This may also be due to environmental differences--while the pair condition selects for overdense regions, it does not guarantee them to be in such dense proto-cluster environments as examined in this study.
+However, it may also be a hint that the feedback in \tth\ is too powerful in heating diffuse gas.